PhillipLaub/Giftastic/README.md

 -Who maintains and contributes to the project

-This project is maintained and contributer by Phillip Laub
+This project is maintained and contributed by Phillip Laub